 We tested 20 puppy pee pads in total, and while the IMMCute Dog Pee Pads were not our favorite for any particular category, they were still one of our highest-rated training pads.
 Check out these training pads if other recommendations on this list don't fit your specific needs.

-The IMMCute pee pads are available in packs of 14, 50, and 100 pads, all in three different sizes.
+The IMMCute pee pads are available in packs in multiple sizes and configurations.

 Comes with a training guide